Cloudofyou/test-ospf-summary/README.md

 This will run the automation script and configure the three switches with OSPF.

 Switch <b>r3</b> has 4 static routes representing external networks that need to be injected into OSPF via redistribution.
-In order to accomplish this, we created another static aggregate route of the 4 downstream networks (in this case, 172.18.0.0/22).
+Instead of seeing each of the individual routes injected, we want to summarize as best we can.
+In this case, it's an easy aggregation prefix but in order to accomplish this, we need to create another static aggregate route of the 4 downstream networks (in this case, 172.18.0.0/22).

 We create a route-map to only allow the summary route 172.18.0.0/22 into the OSPF network which shows from <b>r1</b> with a ```net show route```.